angulardart/site-angulardart/src/angular/guide/testing/component/index.md

   [documentation][package:test].

 [package:angular_test][]
-: A complementary package that provides a means of interactiing with Angular components created as test fixtures.
+: A complementary package that provides a means of interacting with Angular components created as test fixtures.

 [package:mockito][]
 : A library for creating